Session 3: Redefine Your Fear (of Failure)

 Michael Jordan claimed he missed 10,000 shots in his basketball career, and that’s why he was a success.
 Colonel Sanders’ recipe for Kentucky Fried Chicken was rejected 1009 times before he found a willing backer.

-To break through procrastination and succeed in your endeavours, you therefore need to change your perception of what failure means.
+To break through your barriers and succeed in your endeavours, you therefore need to change your perception of what failure means.
 Doing so enables you to ‘fail forward’ and achieve the things you really want to achieve.

-This attitude of embracing failure as a process for breaking through procrastination is encapsulated in the belief that your failures are stepping-stones to your success.
+This attitude of embracing failure as a process for being more effective is encapsulated in the belief that your failures are stepping-stones to your success.
 But if you don’t try, you can’t achieve what you want to.
 You can’t succeed.
 Which is why you need to bypass the barriers preventing you from trying.

 And, more often than not, your biggest barrier is the fear of failure (or the fear of success).
 As John C. Maxwell said: